Fantastic Four: 1961–1970s

 The release of The Fantastic Four #1 (Nov.
 1961) was an unexpected success.
-Lee had felt ready to leave the comics field at the time, but the positive response to Fantastic Four persuaded him to stay on.
+Lee had felt ready to stop working on comics at the time, but the positive response to Fantastic Four persuaded him to continue with comic books.
 The title began to receive fan mail and Lee started printing the letters in a letter column with issue #3.
 Also with the third issue, Lee created the hyperbolic slogan "The Greatest Comic Magazine in the World!!"
 With the following issue, the slogan was changed to "The World's Greatest Comic Magazine!" and became a fixture on the issue covers into the 1990s, and on numerous covers in the 2000s.

 Issue #4 (May 1962) reintroduced Namor the Sub-Mariner, an aquatic antihero who was a star character of Marvel's earliest iteration, Timely Comics, during the late 1930s and 1940s period that historians and fans call the Golden Age of Comics.
 Issue #5 (July 1962) introduced the team's most frequent nemesis, Doctor Doom.
 These earliest issues were published bimonthly.
 With issue #16 (July 1963), the cover title dropped its The and became simply Fantastic Four.
+In Fantastic Four #19 (October 1963), Stan Lee announced that Reed Richards would remain leader of the group, due to an overwhelming fan response in the affirmative (93.47%).
+Stan's comment of 'Nuff Said would from here become an ongoing phrase in Lee's communications with fans.